How to get the most out of the customer reviews with an Airtable system

 How to keep track of all the reviews that are coming

-This part of the process is essential to get the most out of customer reviews.
-We all know that reviews can come through all kinds of channels, social media, Tripadvisor, Amazon, etc. The first step is always to identify the source of where your reviews are coming from.
+This part of the process is essential to getting the most out of customer reviews.
+We all know that reviews can come through all kinds of channels, social media, Tripadvisor, Amazon, etc. The first step is always to identify the source of your reviews are coming from.
 Once you know that, it’s time to store them in a way where you can easily approach them whenever you need them.
 It’s also important that you can filter all that data because once you have thousands of reviews, you can’t just waste time scrolling through them to find something specific.

 That’s when Airtable comes in handy.
-If you never heard of it before, it’s software used to create bases with a lot of features, plugins, and other solutions.
-It has a great free version that can suit pretty much all your needs, and it has the paid version that offers even more but that’s a different topic.
+If you have never heard of it before, it’s software used to create bases with a lot of features, plugins, and other solutions.
+It has a great free version that can suit pretty much all your needs, and it has the paid version that offers even more, but that’s a different topic.

 This is the Airtable system modified to store reviews in a way where you can easily find out everything that was said.

-Let’s start with the basics and what do we have here and why.
+Let’s start with the basics, and what do we have here, and why.

-This is the whole base that you will be able to download and use, it’s located at the bottom of this blog.
+This is the whole base that you will be able to download and use; it’s located at the bottom of this blog.

 Name of the record – Enables you to easily keep track of reviews by using a numbered list